Benjonesmtb/python-algorithms/README.md

 # python-algorithms
-Basic sort and search algorithms written in python
+Basic sort and search algorithms written in python.
+These were all developed as part of my Computer Science course to demonstrate understanding so they aren't 100% efficent

 # binary search.py
 Pefroms a basic binary search on a predefined array